 That’s why Ocupeye Ltd, Fraunhofer IGD, and FIT have joined forces in the C2PAE research project to develop a realistic and precisely fitting ocular prosthesis that can be manufactured fast and at affordable costs.

 Coral reefs are threatened with extinction.
-Overfishing, the warming of the oceans and their pollution with pollutants are the reasons for this.
+This is due to overfishing, the warming of the oceans, and pollution.
 The ecological consequences can hardly be estimated, as coral reefs make a crucial contribution to marine biodiversity.
 For this reason, research institutes worldwide are busy breeding and establishing more resistant coral species.
-So is SECORE International Inc, one of the leading organizations for coral reef protection and restoration.
+So is SECORE International Inc., one of the leading organizations for coral reef protection and restoration.

 Would you like to learn more about this project?
-Then we look forward to hearing from you.
+We look forward to hearing from you!